Ill-Typed Programs Don't Evaluate: Abstract

 \section{Abstract}

-We introduce two-sided type systems, which are a particular kind of sequent calculi for typing formulas.
+We introduce two-sided type systems, which are sequent calculi for typing formulas.
 Two-sided type systems allow for hypothetical reasoning over the typing of compound program expressions, and the refutation of typing formulas.
-By incorporating a type of all values, these type systems support symmetrical notions of well-typing and ill-typing, guaranteeing both that well-typed programs don't go wrong and that ill-typed programs do not evaluate - that is, reach a value.
+By incorporating a type of all values, these type systems support more refined notions of well-typing and ill-typing, guaranteeing both that well-typed programs don't go wrong and that ill-typed programs don't evaluate - that is, reach a value.
 This makes two-sided type systems suitable for incorrectness reasoning in higher-order program verification, which we illustrate through an application to precise data-flow typing in a language with constructors and pattern matching.
 Finally, we investigate the internalisation of the meta-level negation in the system as a complement operator on types.
 This motivates an alternative semantics for the typing judgement, which guarantees that ill-typed programs don't evaluate, but in which well-typed programs may yet go wrong.

 \keywords{type systems, higher-order program verification, incorrectness}